Getting married allows for a special enrollment period.

 Whatever option you choose, the most important thing is that you’re both covered.
-Remember to consider the costs and desired plan benefits as you compare coverage to find a plan that suits your health needs and budget.
+Remember to consider the costs and desired plan benefits as you compare coverage to find a health insurance plan that suits your health needs and budget.
 If you have questions, call your company’s human resource manager, a trusted health insurance company or a licensed insurance agent to help you choose the right coverage.

 When preparing to commit to each other, don’t forget to do the same with a health plan that works best for both of you.